group9ine/conspiracy-networks/data/facebook-wall/README.md

 ## Files

 - `meta.yaml`: metadata about the network
-- `graph.csv`: the edge list of the network in comma-separated values format, with one edge per line
+- `graph.csv`: edge list of the network in comma-separated values format, with one edge per line

-The meaning of the columns in `graph.tsv` is
+The meaning of the columns in `graph.csv` is
 - `from`: ID of *from* node
 - `to`: ID of *to* node
 - `time`: timestamp of edges (UNIX time)